Survivorship life insurance: versatile planning strategy

 Survivorship life was designed for couples, and there has been one important trend that has expanded the market in recent years – namely, the growth of non-traditional couples.
 Whether these couples are legally married or not, they may face family resistance in writing wills and passing assets to partners or heirs.
 Survivorship life insurance is a private way to pass assets to heirs, upon the second death, without increasing family stress.

-All guarantees are based on the claims-paying ability of the issuing life insurance company, either AXA Equitable Life Insurance Company or MONY Life Insurance Company of America.
+All guarantees are based on the claims-paying ability of the issuing life insurance company, either Equitable Financial Life Insurance Company or Equitable Financial Life Insurance Company of America.

 Please be advised that this webpage is not intended as legal or tax advice.
 Accordingly, any tax information provided in this article is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transaction(s) or matter(s) addressed, and your clients should seek advice based on their particular circumstances from an independent tax advisor.
 Neither Equitable nor its affiliates provide legal or tax advice.

-When sold by New York State-based (i.e., domiciled) Financial Professionals, life insurance is issued by AXA Equitable Life Insurance Company (New York, NY).
+When sold by New York State-based (i.e., domiciled) Financial Professionals, life insurance is issued by Equitable Financial Life Insurance Company (New York, NY).